-The Appellant is correct that the SEIR notes "up to 50 percent" of the units would be designated affordable; however, as explained below, the affordable housing share has been confirmed to be 50 percent.
+The appellant is correct that the SEIR notes "up to 50 percent" of the units would be designated affordable; however, as explained below, the project's affordable housing share has now been confirmed to be 50 percent.
 The SEIR specifies on p.
 2-13 that the units would be designated affordable to persons earning between 55 and 120 percent of the area median income.
-The RTC on p.
+The RTC document on p.
 5-11 further updates the project description to state that as part of the project's 50 percent affordable housing element, 150 of the units would be deed-restricted to occupancy by educator households with an average income of 100 percent of the area median income.
-A development agreement is part of the entitlement process requiring approval by the board of supervisors and mandates that 50 percent of the units be designated affordable.
+The development agreement that the Commission recommended for approval by the Board of Supervisors would obligate the developer to cause 50 percent of the units constructed on the project site to be affordable.9